sriramrokkam/k8s-training/admin/trainer-guide.md

 ### K8s cluster in Gardener

-- **Contact the [K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<Location>-<DateOfYourTraining>) to get a Gardener K8s Cluster** for the training (~ 2 weeks in advance to the training), in case you want to use the Cloud Curriculum Resources in [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/) (incl.
-Cloud Curriculum Google Account).
+- **Contact the [K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<Location>-<DateOfYourTraining>) to get a Gardener K8s Cluster** for the training (~ 2 weeks in advance to the training), in case you want to use the central resources in [Gardener](https://gardener.cloud.sap).

 In the email body please refer to the corresponding event by attaching a SuccessMap screenshot.
 Go to `My Classes` and take a screenshot of the respective session in the `Scheduled Classes` section.
 It not only helps us to link the events properly, but we can size the cluster according to the number of registered participants.